-The Anderson family lived in Kansas, not too far away from the Bakers when the Civil War began.
-Natives of Missouri, they had moved to Kansas before it became a state when it was thought Kansas could be made a slave state by colonizing mainly from the South.
+The Anderson family lived in Kansas, near the Bakers, when the Civil War began.
+Natives of Missouri had moved to Kansas before it became a state when it was thought Kansas could be made a slave state by colonizing mainly from the South.

 The neighborhood people looked upon the family as hard characters, and it was an open secret that they had committed several murders.
 To kill, steal, and plunder was their business, and they became quite a terror to the community.
-The breaking out of the Civil War opened them up to grand opportunities for carrying on their hellish business, of which they were not slow to take advantage.
+The breaking out of the Civil War opened them up to grand opportunities for carrying on their hellish business, which they were not slow to take advantage of.
 Several other desperate characters joined them, among them one Lee Griffin and a notorious scoundrel named Reed.
-They established their headquarters at Council Grove, and from this point, would sally out and commit all manner of depredations, including murder, rape, and horse-stealing.
+They established their headquarters at Council Grove and, from this point, would sally out and commit all manner of depredations, including murder, rape, and horse-stealing.
 In one of these marauding excursions, they stole two horses from George Segur, father-in-law to Judge Baker.

-Another thing that tended to save Council Grove and its people from the ravages of Yeager was the fact that Captain Rowell, with a company of the Second Colorado Regiment, was stationed close to the town to guard the mail and Santa Fe wagon trains.
+Another thing that tended to save Council Grove and its people from Yeager’s ravages was that Captain Rowell, with the company of the Second Colorado Regiment, was stationed close to the town to guard the mail and Santa Fe wagon trains.
 Throughout 1864, the people were kept constantly on the alert.
-Now it would be a guerrilla raid that would call them to arms, and now a visit from hostile Indians.
+Now, it would be a guerrilla raid that would call them to arms, and now a visit from hostile Indians.
 Many were the depredations committed that year by marauding bands of both whites and Indians.
 Still, knowing the insecurity of life and property in those harassing years, the people were always on the alert.
-While the depredations perpetrated in the adjoining counties were quite serious, Morris County escaped with few, which were of a minor character.
+While the depredations perpetrated in the adjoining counties were quite serious, Morris County escaped with a few minor incidents.

 In 1867, the lynching of one of the guerrillas occurred, and the affair caused a great deal of excitement in Council Grove.
 In the fall of 1866, a man named McDowell came from Missouri and made Council Grove his stopping place.
-During the Civil War, McDowell had been a bushwhacker, and when the war was over, he became an outlaw.
+During the Civil War, McDowell had been a bushwhacker, and he became an outlaw when the war was over.
 He boasted of his crimes and seemed to take pride in telling how many men he had killed.
-People paid very little heed to his boasting at the time and set it all down to braggadocio.
+People paid little heed to his boasting then and set it all down to braggadocio.
 At that time, one W.K.
-Pollard kept a livery stable in Council Grove, and one day McDowell went to the stable and hired a team, ostensibly to go to Junction City.
-When McDowell didn’t return, Pollard became suspicious and started after him the next morning.
+Pollard kept a livery stable in Council Grove, and one day, McDowell went to the stable and hired a team, ostensibly to go to Junction City.
+When McDowell didn’t return, Pollard became suspicious and started after him the following day.
 On reaching Junction City, he found that McDowell had gone farther and was, by that time, probably out of the state.
 His next step was to procure a requisition from Governor Crawford.
 He started pursuing the thief and succeeded in overtaking him at Nebraska City, where he arrested him and brought him back to Council Grove.
 He had a preliminary examination and was held for trial at the District Court.

 While McDowell was in jail, he was visited by a Shawnee County Deputy Sheriff named Cunningham, who attempted to smuggle him a gun.
 However, Cunningham was detected in the act, and before McDowell had an opportunity to use the gun, it was taken from him.
 When word got out about what Cunningham had done, a group of resolute men threatened to hang him.
 As Cunningham pled for his life, a rope was prepared, but in the end, the vigilantes let him go, and Cunningham left town, never to be seen again.

 A few days after this occurred, the whole community was thrown into considerable excitement by a rumor that members of William Quantrill’s and Bill Anderson’s bands, to which McDowell had belonged, were on their way to take revenge upon the people of Morris County, and Council Grove in particular.
-However, lucky for the people of Council Grove, it turned out to be a mere rumor.
+However, lucky for the people of Council Grove, it was a mere rumor.